ArriagaReyes/Delta/TDD.md

 # Untitled Game: Delta

-The technically design document with all the tools to be used and how systems will function.
+The technical design document with all the tools to be used and how systems will function.

 ## Index